Climate risk governance

 Board oversight

-Sampo plc's Board of Directors has ultimate oversight over group level sustainability, including environment and climate change.
-The Board has assigned its Audit Committee to monitor Sampo Group's sustainability reporting and activities.
+Sampo's Board of Directors has ultimate oversight of group-level sustainability work and risk management, including environmental and climate-related matters.
+The Board has assigned its Audit Committee to monitor the Group’s reporting and activities related to these topics.
 The Audit Committee reports to the Board of Directors quarterly.
 The Board of Directors approves, for example, the Code of Conduct, Risk Management Principles, and the Group Own Risk and Solvency Assessment (Group ORSA) as well as the Group’s sustainability and risk management reporting.

 Management role

-The Group Chief Financial Officer (CFO), who is a member of the Sampo Group Executive Committee, directs Sampo plc’s Sustainability unit.
-The CFO ensures that adequate reporting on environmental and climate matters is provided to the Group Chief Executive Officer (CEO).
-The Sustainability unit of Sampo plc, led by the Head of Sustainability, is responsible for the development and coordination of sustainability at group level.
-The Group CFO and Sampo plc’s Sustainability unit report to the Board of Directors and the Audit Committee on sustainability matters at least twice a year, and more frequently when deemed necessary.
+The Group Chief Financial Officer (CFO), who is a member of the Sampo Group Executive Committee (GEC), directs Sampo’s Sustainability unit.
+The CFO also ensures that adequate reporting on environmental and climate matters is provided to the Group Chief Executive Officer (CEO).
+The Sustainability unit is responsible for the development and coordination of sustainability at group level.
+The Group CFO and Sampo’s Sustainability unit report to the Board of Directors and the Audit Committee on sustainability matters at least twice a year, and more frequently when necessary.

 Insurance subsidiaries